PacktPublishing/Node-Cookbook-3rd-Ed/11-Optimizing-Performance/content.md

 ### There's more

-What's the underlying cause of our bottleneck, how does 0x actually profile our code, and how would we go about creating flamegraphs from production servers?
+What's the underlying cause of our bottleneck, how does 0x actually profile our code, and what about Chrome Devtools?

 #### Finding a solution